Partnership for Affordable Content

 - Course, including number, title, number of students, current textbook or other course materials and their costs

-- Email Address
+- Email address

-- Position Title/Rank
+- Position title/rank

 - the intended impact (for student learning, the University, pedagogy, etc.),

-Commitment to Partner:
+Commitment to partner

 Grants will be awarded on the basis of:

-- Willingness to partner with the Libraries and work with a customized support team
+- willingness to partner with the Libraries and work with a customized support team,

-- Potential savings to University of Minnesota students
+- potential savings to University of Minnesota students,

-- Positive impact on teaching and learning strategies.
+- positive impact on teaching and learning strategies,

-- Use of open textbooks or other open educational resources.
+- use of open textbooks or other open educational resources,

-Participants will be asked to participate in some minimal level evaluation of the project with their students, license any newly created materials with a Creative Commons Attribution (CC-BY) license (or similar open license), and participate in a Library event showcasing the Partnership projects for campus.
+Participants are asked to participate in some minimal level evaluation of the project with their students, license newly created materials with a Creative Commons Attribution (CC-BY) license (or similar open license), and participate in a Library event showcasing the Partnership projects for campus.

-Any questions can be directed to Kristi Jensen or Shane Nackerud at email@example.com.
+Submit your application to Kristi Jensen or Shane Nackerud at email@example.com.